Yacine300/money_tracking_preview/README.md

 - **Manage Expenses**: Edit or delete existing expenses to keep your records accurate.
 - **View Expenditures**: Select a year and month to view all expenses within that period, helping you to track and manage your finances more effectively.
 - **Categorized Overview**: Visual representation of expenses categorized for better understanding and analysis.
+- **Store Data in user device** : the money tracking application take adventage of local storage to store private user expanses.

 ## State Management